Nutrition Services Division Management Bulletin

 Charging Costs to the Cafeteria Fund

 The CSAM outlines California’s official school accounting system and assists SFAs in managing their funding.
-EC Section 41010 requires school districts to use systems to record their financial affairs that comply with the CSAM’s definitions, instructions, and procedures.
-Pursuant to EC Section 41010, SFAs must follow CSAM instructions with regard to charging costs to their cafeteria fund.
+EC Section 41010 and 41012 requires school districts to use systems to record their financial affairs that comply with the CSAM’s definitions, instructions, and procedures.
+Pursuant to EC Section 41010 and 41012, SFAs must follow CSAM instructions with regard to charging costs to their cafeteria fund.

 To order, view, or download the CSAM please refer to the CDE Definitions, Instructions, and Procedures Web page at http://www.cde.ca.gov/fg/ac/sa/index.asp.